In the Closet: Music video

 The accompanying sepia colored music video for "In the Closet" was directed by Herb Ritts and features Jackson performing sensual dance routines with supermodel Naomi Campbell.
-Princess Stéphanie of Monaco doesn't appear in the video.
+Princess Stéphanie of Monaco doesn't appear in the video; her vocals were re-recorded by Campbell for the video.
 The short film was shot in late February and early March 1992 just northwest of Bombay Beach a small town on the Salton Sea in the Colorado Desert of California, and premiered on April 23, 1992.
 The video was later published by Vevo on YouTube in 2010.